This post is part of an interview series featuring operators’ top tactics for thriving during economic shifts.

 How do you steer teams through times of economic uncertainty?

 Transparency builds trust and a sense of team culture, and it’s important to be able to work well together, especially in a growth environment.
 I believe in having open conversations with team members to understand what they’re feeling – positive or negative, where they see themselves going, and what their growth path looks like.
+Again, this concept applies to pay transparency but is broader than just pay transparency.

 “It’s critical for executives to be out in front of the messaging because people will form their own perceptions when left without information.”